 What’s coming next?

 While still images and jokes are all well and good, what every fan really wants are more clips.
-Aside from the very brief brand-new teaser, we haven’t seen any new footage lately, and chances are, we won’t be seeing an official trailer until 2018.
+Aside from the very brief brand-new teaser, we were starved for footage in 2017.

 But the cast has worked hard to keep us entertained in the meantime, especially Reynolds.
-When principal photography wrapped last month, he shared a series of images from the set with cast and crew members alike.
+When principal photography wrapped in October 2017, he shared a series of images from the set with cast and crew members alike.